Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

-We will show that the normalized sequence of currents $\frac{1}{4^n} (\Rmig^n)^* [S^c_0]$ converges distributionally to the Green current $\Green$ of $\Rmig$.
-Pulling everything back under $\correspond$, this will imply the Global Lee-Yang-Fisher Theorem.
-In this way, the classical Lee-Yang-Fisher theory gets linked to the contemporary dynamical pluripotential theory.
+If (\ref{EQN:DESIRED_EQUIDISTRIBUTION}) holds for $f = R$ (the Migdal-Kadanoff RG mapping for the DHL) and $A = S^c_0$ (the principal LYF zeros), then we obtain the Global Lee-Yang-Fisher Theorem by pulling everything back under $\correspond$.
+In this way, the classical Lee-Yang-Fisher theory gets linked to the contemporary Dynamical Pluripotential Theory.

-Asymptotic distribution for pullbacks of algebraic curves under rational maps has been a focus of intense research in multidimensional holomorphic dynamics since the early 1990's; see \cite{BS,FS,RUSS_SHIFF,FAVRE_JONSSON,DS,DDG} for a sample of papers on the subject.
-Our result above is very close in spirit to this work.
-However, the above theorem does not seem to be a consequence of any available results.

-\comment{************************** Mentioned earlier An important conceptual ingredient of this story is interpretation of the partition ``functions'' $\Zpart_n$ as a {\it sections (of the tensor powers of) co-tautological line bundle over $\CP^2$}, rather than a functions. *******************}
+However, the majority of the papers studying (\ref{EQN:DESIRED_EQUIDISTRIBUTION}) focus on the case that either \begin{itemize} \item [1)] $f$ is birational ($f$ has a rational ``inverse''), or \item [2)] $f$ is a holomorphic endomorphism (no indeterminate points), \end{itemize} in order to obtain the sharpest possible results.
+Otherwise, they either assume $A$ is generic, or they work with a more ``diffused'' current in place of $A$.
+In any case, because $I(R) \neq \emptyset$ and $d_{\rm top}(R) > 1$, there does not seem to be an existing result that applies to our setting: